 We finally arrived in Arequipa, a lovely city in southern Peru, late in the evening.
 We checked into our hotel and went straight to Zig Zag for a late dinner.
 We enjoyed a very tasty meal of alpaca, steak, and chicken, as well as some excellent Peruvian cocktails.

 In the morning, we got a quick walking tour of Arequipa.
-We saw the exterior’s of the towns churches, and some of the beautiful courtyards.
+We saw the exteriors of the town’s churches and some of its beautiful courtyards.
 The highlight was Santa Catalina monastery, a convent created in 1579 by a wealthy Spanish widow for the second daughters of rich Spanish families.
 The convent is enormous, a true city-within-a-city, with winding cobbled streets and stately rooms for the nuns.
 It also has an impressive communal laundry and a beautiful garden.

 Piling into a van, we started the long drive to Colca Canyon.
 Along the way we spotted lots of fluffy Andean wildlife, including llamas, alpacas, vicuñas, and a mountain rabbit.
 The road from Arequipa winds high into the Andes, cresting at Mirador de los Volcanes 16,109 feet (4,910 meters) of elevation.
 The viewpoint lives up to its name—you can see several towering volcanoes, some of them over 6,000 meters (19,685 feet).
 One of the volcanoes erupted as we soaked in the impressive mountain views.